bordjoski/tcp2go/README.md

 ## Installation
 tcp2go is not published module.
-To install it, clone this repository and run
+To install it, run the following

     git clone https://github.com/bordjoski/tcp2go.git
     cd tcp2go